Reasoning and educating: The charity’s perspective

 In the UK

 We strive to correct misleading information wherever we find it.
-We are in direct correspondence with the Department of Health and Public Health England.
+We are in direct correspondence with the UK Health Security Agency.
 We have contacted several medical societies and journals and will continue to make health professionals aware of the issues in Lyme disease diagnosis and treatment.

-LDA has always tried to promote a scientifically-sound view based on all the available published evidence This is recognised by the Dept of Health and Public Health England and we are referenced as a reputable source of information.
+LDA has always tried to promote a scientifically-sound view based on all the available published evidence This is recognised by the Dept of Health and the UK Health Security Agency and we are referenced as a reputable source of information.
 We are in touch with several universities and individual researchers and we maintain a reference library containing around 3,000 publications on ticks, tick-borne disease and other relevant topics.

 Overseas